Florida National Parks

 4. Castillo De San Marcos National Monument

-This national monument protects the 17th Century Castillo, first made during Spanish rule.
+This national monument protects the 17th-century Castillo, first built during Spanish rule.
 The structure itself has quite a dark history.
-They made it specifically to imprison Native Americans, but today is just a national park that celebrates how this old structure has survived centuries.
+They made it specifically to imprison Native Americans, but today it is just a national park that celebrates how this old structure has survived centuries.

-On the grounds, visitors can enjoy an entire tour that takes them through the detailed history, structure, and weapons demonstration, where they shoot cannons right off the roof.
-Everyone can experience the sheer vibrations that powerful weapons give out!
+On the grounds, visitors can enjoy a tour that takes them through the detailed history, the structure, and a weapons demonstration, where they can shoot cannons right off the roof.
+Everyone can experience the sheer vibrations from powerful weapons!
 There’s no better place for history fiends than the Castillo de San Marcos National Monument.

 Address: 1 S Castillo Dr, St. Augustine, FL 32084